 8014 (1990 MF) is a small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 1990 MF as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-1990 MF orbits the sun every 843 days (2.31 years), coming as close as 0.95 AU and reaching as far as 2.54 AU from the sun.
-1990 MF is about 0.7 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, comparable in size to the Golden Gate Bridge.
+1990 MF orbits the sun every 844 days (2.31 years), coming as close as 0.95 AU and reaching as far as 2.54 AU from the sun.
+1990 MF is about 0.7 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 1990 MF's orbit is 0.02 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.